gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/README.md

 #### Category

-A group of contributions that should be evaluated based on the same priciples and guide lines
+A group of contributions that should be evaluated based on the same priciples and guide lines.

 ### Contribution

-A contribution is associated with a pull request
+A contribution is associated with a pull request.
+A contribution is an evaluation life cycle.

 #### Submission